Go Back

 • Add dry ingredients gradually to the wet mixture, mixing until just combined.
 Don't overmix your cookie dough batter at this point!

 • Cover the mixing bowl with plastic wrap or a lid and refrigerate the dough for at least 2 hours.
-For optimal fermentation, consider chilling the dough overnight.
+For optimal fermentation, chill the dough overnight.

 • When you're ready to shape your cookies, line 2 baking sheets with parchment paper or silicone mats and set aside.